Best Drupal Modules for Government Websites

 - Taxonomy is a powerful core module that facilitates the connection and classification of a website’s content, gathering terms within "vocabularies."

-Drupal sites for government clients that leverage Promet’s collective brainpower, plus the all the best that the Drupal community has to offer: that’s what we do.
+Designing and Developing Drupal sites for government clients that leverage Promet’s collective brainpower, plus the all the best that the Drupal community has to offer is what we do.
 What can we do for you?
 Let’s talk.